2018/2019 School Year

 For a Macintosh system, we recommend the Apple MacBook Pro 15 configured with the better video card.
 This system is available through the SU Bookstore and includes a 1-year warranty.
-A 3-year AppleCare warranty or 4-year Safeware Accidental Damage warranty are available as options.
+A 3-year AppleCare warranty is available as an option and is recommended.

 * The Mac version of AutoCAD isn’t as feature complete as the AutoCAD Architecture version for Windows.

 ** Please don’t purchase Rhino for Mac.
 It’s missing essential features and plugins such as Grasshopper.